 - a.
 Don't skimp arm the company expert with ongoing training, updates, and outside resources. - b.
 Promote and publicize the company's focus on compliance and employee assistance. - c.
-Make the designated representative(s) known throughout the company but also give alternative avenues for complaints or requesting an accommodation.
+Make the designated representative(s) known throughout the company but also give alternative avenues for complaints or requesting an accommodation. - d.

-d.
 Consider investing in professional resources, software, or outsourcing to ensure compliance and an optimal employee experience.

-4. Train supervisors:
+4. Train supervisors and vendors:

 - a.
 Arm supervisors with the basics of leave of absence laws (and others). - b.
 Highlight the confidentiality issues inherent in medical and disability leaves. - c.
-Make the supervisors issue spotters not experts.
+Make the supervisors issue-spotters not experts.
 Help them understand their role. - d.
+Provide contacts for reporting concerns, leave requests, other information. - e.
+Ensure vendors who administer other programs, such as disability or workers' compensation, are instructed to promptly forward to the appropriate human resources or leave vendor requests for additional leave beyond the maximum period granted under the program.126

-Provide contacts for report concerns, leave requests, other information. - 5.
-Implement guidelines for a flexible interactive accommodation process that still provides checkpoints and safety nets. - a.
+5. Implement guidelines for a flexible interactive accommodation process that still provides checkpoints and safety nets:

+- a.
 The ADA requires an employer to engage in an interactive process with a disabled employee to find a reasonable workplace accommodation that enables the employee to perform the essential functions of his position.
 See "What Steps Must the Employer Take After Receiving an Employee Request for Leave as an Accommodation?
-The Interactive Process Explained," above, and sample Employer Accommodation Process Checklist, Attachment B. - b.
+The Interactive Process Explained," above, and sample checklist called, ADA Accommodation Guide to the Interactive Process. - b.
 Employers must remember three key points in designing and implementing the interactive process: - It's INTERACTIVE the employer must communicate with employee, and vice versa.
 No particular mode of communication is required, but in-person discussions are often the most effective and efficient.

 - It's an ONGOING PROCESS not a one-time event.
 Monitoring the effectiveness of the accommodation is critical immediately after implementation and periodically thereafter.
-The employer's obligation to interact with employee continues if the original accommodation is not effective, or if employee's / employer's circumstances change. - It's INDIVIDUALIZED for each employee.
-Consider the employee's position, impairment, limitations, etc. - no "one size fits all."
+The employer's obligation to interact with the employee continues if the original accommodation is not effective, or if the employee's/employer's circumstances change. - It's INDIVIDUALIZED for each employee.
+Consider the employee's position, impairment, limitations, etc. no "one size fits all".
+128